-- Overtime pay for any time in excess of 40 hours per workweek (regardless of when the workweek begins and ends), equal to one-and-a-half times the employee’s normal wage
+- Overtime premium pay for any time above 40 hours per workweek (regardless of when the workweek begins and ends) equal to one-and-a-half times the employee’s normal wage.

-- That wages be paid for any time the worker is on the employer’s premises, on duty or at a prescribed workplace
+- That wages be paid for any time the worker is on duty.

-While FLSA rights cannot be waived, U.S. Department of Labor regulations describe numerous exemptions — for example, those for certain professionals, executives, agricultural workers, tipped employees, certain persons who work in transportation, and seasonal employees.
-Special rules apply to federal, state and local government employees.
+While FLSA rights cannot be waived, U.S. Department of Labor regulations allow numerous exemptions — for example, those for certain professionals, executives, agricultural workers, tipped employees, certain persons who work in transportation, and seasonal employees.
+Special rules apply to federal, state, and local government employees.
 Wage and hour violations can also result from poor recordkeeping and other clerical payroll errors.

-As attorneys for employers, we provide cogent counsel on best practices for keeping in compliance with wage and hour laws.
+As attorneys for employers, we provide cogent counsel on best employment practices for compliance with wage and hour laws.
 We also offer defense against employees’ suits, seeking fair resolutions by the least contentious means.